+Can young people shape their future through active participation in political processes?
+What does it mean to be a European citizen?
+What do they stand for?
 This class helps participants to focus on the big picture of changing Europe, its governance and its decision-making processes.
-Finally, it empowers young people to understand how they can participate actively and influence political decisions at local or European level.
+It also tackles EU values and citizenship.
+Finally, it empowers young people to understand how they can participate actively and influence EU decisions.